he-yang/sheet-to-doc/source/Usage.md

 - Copy data directly from your Excel spreadsheet, or from CSV, JSON, JSONL files,
 - Paste it into the "Data" field in the Sheet to Doc application,
 - You can view a data preview in the application.

+### Upload Images (If Needed)

+If you need to insert images into Word document, you need to upload the image files.
+You can upload multiple images at once, or upload them one by one.
+After uploading, the uploaded image files will be listed below the upload area.
+If you do not need to insert images, you can skip this step.

 ### Upload Template